StainlessStasis/Satiscraftory/README.md

 - Right click with an item in hand to produce that item.
 - Right click with an empty hand to increment the production interval.
 Hold sneak to decrement it.

 **Belt:** Transports items between every other factory component.
 Has 3 shapes: straight, corner, and slope.
-Belts only have one output, but can take an input from any direction, effectively allowing for mergers (will be officially added later).
 - Right click to reverse the belt's direction.

 **Splitter/Merger:** Splits one belt into up to 3 new belts, or merges up to 3 belts into one new belt.
 Uses a round-robin strategy to evenly distribute items.